burntime/bash/README.markdown

-This is a collection of my bash exension.
+aemkeis bash exension for Ubuntu

 ## Usage

-Edit your `.bash_profile` using favourite browser:
+Edit your `.bashrc` using favourite browser:

-    mate ~/.bash_profile

-Copy all other files to your user directory and make sure you have the rights to execute them.
+    gedit ~/.bashrc